 URLs in Joomla

-Joomla creates URL's based on the menu-structure (as long as the menu provides for a link).
+Joomla creates URL's based on the menu-structure.
 If the article is not accessible through a menu-link, the URL will be based on the Category - Article structure.
 The actual URL is based on the alias of the Menu-item / Category / Article.
 So, a URL is usually created for every menu-item, even if 2 menu-items link to the same article (avoid this, it leads to duplicate content issues).
 The topic about URL's is actually pretty extensive, and it goes a bit too far to go to deep here.
 My Joomla SEO book covers this in much more detail.

 One last tip here is to make sure you build a menu-structure that you oversee.
-If possible, only create one menu....
-This is quite easy to arrange.
+If possible, only use one menu....
+This is easy enough to arrange.